a125x/a125x/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the Mint Abyss game, system of ruways recognition and my own projects
+- 🔭 I’m currently working on the Mint Abyss game and my own projects
 - 🌱 I’m currently studying machine learning & data science
 - 📫 How to reach me: tg: Name_That_I_Can_Use